SamSweet04/qubership-trino/docs/public/installation.md

 ### Enable HTTPS/TLS for Trino Server

 It is possible to enable TLS on trino web UI directly inside kubernetes.
 For this, trino server needs TLS key and certificate.
 TLS key and certificate can be requested from cert-manager using `certManagerInegration.enabled` parameter.
 By default, it will create secret `trino-cm-tls-cert` with TLS certificate, TLS key and CA certificate.
 It is necessary to specify HTTPS scheme for webserver liveness, readiness and startup probes.
-If using kubernetes with NGINX ingress controller, it is possible to pass annotations for ingress controller to work with TLS backend, for example:
+If you are using kubernetes with NGINX ingress controller, it is possible to pass annotations for ingress controller to work with TLS backend, for example:
 ```yaml
 ingress:
   enabled: true